3BioCompBio/SpikeProSARS-CoV-2/README.md

-# SpikeProSARS-CoV-2
+## SpikeProSARS-CoV-2

+#List of file in this directory

-In AbListgit.dat there is the list of 31 Antibody-Spike protein PDB complex used in the paper with their characteristics
+1) AbListgit.dat: The list of 31 Antibody-Spike protein PDB complex used in the paper with their characteristics